Florida Man : Notes on John Singer Sargent

 But later in his life Sargent used watercolors as way to escape from the tyranny of his success as a portraitist for the rich.
 Always a traveler, Sargent wandered and painted watercolors of Bedouins and of gondoliers and of many enviable gardens.

-These garden paintings bring us to the title of this essay, which focuses on works inspired by Sargent’s 1917 trip to Florida.
-Yes, I was trying to be a little spicy.
+These garden paintings bring us to the title of this essay, which focuses on works from Sargent’s 1917 trip to Florida.
+Yes, I was trying to be a little spicy with the title.

 There’s a stereotype in the United States about “Florida Man.”
 The idea is that menfolk from the Sunshine State are none too bright and not at all sophisticated, tending toward a white singlet as their preferred shirt.
 (In the United States, this sleeveless t-shirt is known as a wife beater.)